sandialabs/cantrilbat/Electrode/src/README_GFCEO.txt

      pSolve_ = new NonlinearSolver(this);

-where pSolve_ is a pointer to a Cantera::NonlinearSolver object.
+where pSolve_ is a pointer to a Zuzax::NonlinearSolver object.

-The new object doesn't necessarily have to be a Cantera::NonlinearSolver object since we aren't solving the nonlinear problem separately.
+The new object doesn't necessarily have to be a Zuzax::NonlinearSolver object since we aren't solving the nonlinear problem separately.
-However, it probably would save time if it were inherited from a  Cantera::ResidJacEval object.
+However, it probably would save time if it were inherited from a  Zuzax::ResidJacEval object.

 SOLUTION 1
 ------------------------------